 Connor sank into a depression, retreating to his personal office each morning with a bottle of rum in hand, emerging only to eat once a day.
 He barely acknowledged his children, and when he did, it was often in confusion, thinking they were home when they were not.

-Furious at Mr. Sullivan's refusal to take any interest in his own flesh and blood, Clara, the woman who was like a second mother to his children, lashed out.
+Furious at Mr. Sullivan's refusal to take any interest in his own flesh and blood, Clara, who tended to his children, lashed out.

 Though she was just as disturbed by the headlines as Jack was, Tricks tried her best to ignore the stories and not let them interfere with her life.
 The trial was due to start the next day, but could take weeks.
 Since there was no actual confession from the man accused of the murder, just an allegation from a mob informant looking for a lesser sentence on a smaller crime, there was a chance that Connor Sullivan would remain firmly ensconced in jail.

 Determined to not let tomorrow's event disrupt her now-free evening, Tricks sauntered into the basement with a large grin on her face, calling dibs on the next one-on-one round of pool.
 Soon she was facing off against Skittery, as Mush and Race played cards at a nearby table.

 Tricks's rambunctious laughter filled the room as Skittery tried in vain to catch up to her on the pool table.
 When he couldn't sink his own shots, he resorted to shooting at Tricks's billiards to make her shots harder.
 Tricks winked as she stretched across the table, placing one toe on the ground and sinking a particularly tricky shot to end the game.

 "Doesn't count!"
 Skittery insisted angrily, folding his arms.
 "Foot was off the ground."